 Who is Marsh?

 Marsh is a global leader in insurance brokering and risk management and is the insurance broker of record for Amazon.
-Marsh has facilitated onboarding the network of participants in the Amazon Insurance Accelerator.
+Marsh has facilitated the onboarding of the network of participants in the Amazon Insurance Accelerator.
 Selling Partners can reach out to Marsh with their unique product liability insurance requirements if they are unable to get a quote from any of the Amazon Insurance Accelerator participants.
 You can find out more at Marsh.

 Can I include other retailers in my policy?